kazookrazy/ENGL3085-Group6/transformTool.md

 ### Quickly Moving an object

 <div class="information">
-To quickly move an object in a scene, this can be done by grabbing the circle in the center of an object and then sliding the object to the desired postion.
+To quickly move an object in a scene, this can be done by grabbing the circle in the center of an object and then sliding the object to the desired position.

 </div>

 ### Moving Along An axis